sanjanaratan/NLP_XAI/README.md

 Word weight heatmaps

-(You can embed image links or .pngs here from your outputs folder)

 🎯 Conclusion
 This project demonstrates how combining NLP with interpretable ML can effectively detect suicidal content in social media while providing transparency in decision-making.
 It opens the door for ethically safe and trustworthy AI applications in mental health tech.